vygr/ChrysaLisp/STATUS.md

 ------

 Implemented (assign-asm-asm) auto copy type for field access.
-Now when you don't put a type qualifier (i ui b ub s us l ul) as an optional third parameter, assign will attempt to lookup the type of the symbol and use the correct VP cpy instruction.
+Now when you don't put a type qualifier (i ui b ub s us) as an optional third parameter, assign will attempt to lookup the type of the symbol and use the correct VP cpy instruction.

 This makes things a lot more robust as you don't need to remember what your type was, it all comes from the field type in your (def-struct).
 Plus this